 - The cause of many chromatography issues can be leak in the inlet.

 - Confirm that the GC is receiving enough carrier gas pressure.
-The carrier gas pressure should be 80 psi or 10-20 psi higher than the total flow required by the inlet.
+The carrier gas pressure should be 10 to 20 psi higher than required by the inlet pressure or set under 120 psi.
 It can be read directly from the regulator on the tank.

 - Navigate to the Maintenance tab and select Perform Maintenance to evaluate all consumables on the instrument are installed properly.